 From there, you can pursue other popular blogs and websites that your target demographic visits to get ideas and inspiration.

-To keep your efforts streamlined, it’s important to create an editorial calendar to plan out your content creation.
+To keep your efforts streamlined, it’s important to create an editorial calendar to plan out your content strategy.

 This is also a great tactic to ensure you are cross-promoting your marketing efforts across many channels, so that you get the most value and exposure.